r-lib/meltr/README.md

 #> 12     3     3 missing   <NA>
 ```

-What the `melt_csv()` output means:

--   The output of `melt_csv()` is a data frame – structured data about
+The output of `melt_csv()` gives us:

+-   A data frame of results – structured data about un-structured data!
-    un-structured data!
--   Each row of the data frame represents one cell of the input data.
+-   Rows of data corresponding to cells of the input data.
--   The empty cell of row 1 is imported, but the missing cells at the
+-   Empty cells such as the cell on row 1, but not missing cells at the
-    ends of rows 1 and 3 aren’t.
+    ends of rows 1 and 3.
--   No data type conversion is attempted – every value is imported as a
+-   The raw, unconverted data, no data type conversion is attempted –
-    string, and the `data_type` column merely gives meltr’s best guess
+    every value is imported as a string, and the `data_type` column
-    of what the data types ought to be.
+    merely gives meltr’s best guess of what the data types ought to be.

-How can you use this?
-To begin with, you can do some simple
+What are some ways you can you use this?
+To begin with, you can do some
-manipulations with ordinary functions.
+simple manipulations with ordinary functions.

 For example you could extract the words.